Pryx/git-md-diff/README.md

-# git-md-diff
+# Markdown diff tool
-Diff tool for Docusaurus flavored markdown using node and git
+Diff tool for Docusaurus flavored markdown using node and git.
+This repository contains code for my master's thesis.